 The Cloud Connector communicates with domain controllers on the local network that are inside the Active Directory forest where the machines hosting the Cloud Connector reside.

-During normal operation, the Cloud Connector communicates only with domain controllers in domains that are listed as Use for subscriptions on the Identity and Access Management page in the Citrix Cloud Japan user interface.
+During normal operation, the Cloud Connector communicates only with domain controllers in domains that are not disabled on the Identity and Access Management page in the Citrix Cloud Japan user interface.

 Each service within Citrix Cloud Japan extends the list of servers and internal resources that the Cloud Connector might contact in the course of normal operations.
-Additionally, customers cannot control the data that the Cloud Connector sends to Citrix.
-For more information about services’ internal resources and data sent to Citrix, consult Connectivity Requirements.
+Also, customers cannot control the data that the Cloud Connector sends to Citrix.
+For more information about services’ internal resources and data sent to Citrix, consult the following resources:

 Viewing Cloud Connector logs